What is the SQL Server backup compression default option?

 This setting determines whether SQL Server will compress backups by default or not.

-Why does SQL backup compression matter?
+Why does SQL Server backup compression matter?

-Because if you do enable it, you can save 30-50% of backup file size.
-Everything in SQL Server becomes faster!
-Since reading or writing from storage I/O is the slowest SQL component, you now need to write way less to disk, you need to read way less from disk during restore, you can keep more backup file in file rotation, etc.
+Since reading or writing from storage I/O is the slowest SQL Server component, you now need to write way less to disk, you need to read way less from disk during restore, you can keep more backup files in file rotation, etc.

-Backup compression is not available in all editions of SQL Server.
 Microsoft introduced compression in SQL Server 2008, and Standard Edition starting in SQL Server 2008R2.

 Why should you enable backup compression?